pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 **Vehicle Crash Data:** Contains crash statistics at city-wide locations and at the locations in safety zones where speed cameras are installed.
 Data used in the present analysis is obtained from the link [[here]](https://www.chicago.gov/content/dam/city/depts/cdot/CSZ/ASE_CrashAnalysisWriteUp_10_10_18.pdf).

 ## Data Description
+Each record in the Speed Camera Violations dataset represents the the number of violations captured by an active on a certain date.
+A lot of cameras are not opertational on some days.

 **Number of Camera Days:** Each row of the record in Speed Camera Violations data represents a "Camera Day".
 A camera on a given "Camera Day" may have multiple violation records.

 **Violations:** Violations are recordeed by each camera on every "Camera Day".